 The Micro Unit created special consultation desks at its 152 branches nationwide and is providing consultations on financing and repayment for micro/small businesses that have been impacted by the COVID-19 pandemic.

-We are providing COVID-19 Special Loan Program, which are practically interest-free and require no collateral, and other means to clients that meet certain conditions such as a decline in sales.
+We are providing COVID-19 Special Loan Program to clients that meet certain conditions such as a decline in sales.